hg-fine-codes/python-study-beginner/tutorial/7_functions/functions.md

 Hello Function.
 ```

-For the first time to look at a function, focus on the `input` and what's `returned` instead of understanding every details of every function does.
+For the first time to look at a function, focus on the `input` and what's `returned` instead of understanding every details of what each function does.

 As we know the function `hello_func()` returns a string.
 Then all the methods, functions that work for string can be applied to this function as well.